Namibia Entry Requirements

 Visa Required

-Citizens of countries not listed under visa-free or visa-on-arrival must obtain a visa before travel
+Citizens of countries not listed in visa-free or ETA categories must apply for a visa in advance.

 Arrival Process